Cosby5/All-My-Stars/README.md

 ## Roff

 - [dspinellis/unix-history-make](https://github.com/dspinellis/unix-history-make) - Code and data to create a git repository representing the Unix source code history
-- [uschtwill/docker_monitoring_logging_alerting](https://github.com/uschtwill/docker_monitoring_logging_alerting) - Docker host and container monitoring, logging and alerting out of the box using cAdvisor, Prometheus, Grafana for monitoring, Elasticsearch, Kibana and Logstash for logging and elastalert and Alertmanager for alerting.
+- [uschtwill/docker_monitoring_logging_alerting](https://github.com/uschtwill/docker_monitoring_logging_alerting) - Docker host and container monitoring, logging and alerting out of the box using cAdvisor, Prometheus, Grafana for monitoring, Elasticsearch, Kibana and Logstash for logging and elastalert and Alertman

 ## Ruby